Malingo/MIDI-xmas-tree/README.md

 * `OUTPUT_FILENAME` specifies the location of the CSV file where the resulting animation data should be saved.
 * `OVERALL_BRIGHTNESS` can be set between 0 and 255 to control the LED intensity corresponding to a maximum-velocity (127) note in the MIDI file.
 * `FRAME_RATE` specifies the number of animation frames that will displayed on the tree per second.
 If this value does not match the frame rate used to play back the animation file on the tree, then the animation and the music will not be in sync.

+## Dependencies

+The code requires the `mido` library for interacting with MIDI libraries and the `scipy` library for some of the list manipulations.
+These can be installed like so:

+    pip install mido
+    pip install scipy